Cosm Programmers Guide

 Library Functions

-All user level functions should begin with "v3", The module pneumonic, and
+All user level functions should begin with "Cosm", the module pneumonic, and

-userid ); All low level functions should begin with "v3_" and be named in a
+All low level functions should begin with "Cosm_" and be named in a

 Local Variables and Function Arguments